kHarshit/kHarshit.github.io/_posts/2018-07-27-word2vec-the-basic-of-nlp.md

 > The embedding vector dimension should be the 4th root of the number of categories i.e. 4th root of the vocab size. *You can choose it as a rule of thumb.*
 > &mdash; <cite>Google Developer's blog<sup id="a2">[2](#myfootnote2)</sup></cite>

+## Bag of Words

+The Bag of Words model treats each document (text units) as a bag (collection) of words.
+A set of documents is called a corpus.
+First, collect all unique words from your corpus to form vocabulary and arrange them into a matrix of vectors by number of occurrences of each word.
+This matrix is called Document-Term-Matrix where each document is a row and unique words are columns.
+Each element is called a term frequency, which denotes how many times that term occur in the corresponding document.
+To calculate the similarity of words, the term-frequency can be compared using cosine-similarity, given by dot product of two vectors and divided by their magnitudes.

 **References:**
 <a name="myfootnote1"></a>1: [word2vec:  Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781) [↩](#a1)
 <a name="myfootnote2"></a>2: [Google Developer's blog](https://developers.googleblog.com/2017/11/introducing-tensorflow-feature-columns.html) [↩](#a2)
+<a name="myfootnote3"></a>3: [An Intuitive Understanding of Word Embeddings: From Count Vectors to Word2Vec](https://www.analyticsvidhya.com/blog/2017/06/word-embeddings-count-word2veec/)